jundalisay/superb/content/en/superphysics/principles/consciousness.md

 Superphysics is a bit different in that it views everything as an idea of the Supreme Entity and our existence being inside Its mind.
 Thus, the proper question is:

-## Why is the Supreme Entity thinking of me?
+### Why is the Supreme Entity thinking of me?

 Unlike the question "Why do I exist?" which enshrines the ego, this question puts the ego secondary or below that of the Supreme Entity.
 This will put the ego's desire in line with desire the Creator of Existence.
 This, in turn, will increase the chances of achieving whatever that existential goal or plan may be.

 In our earlier analogy, this prevents 'undercooking' or 'overcooking' of goals.
 The desire of the Supreme will guide the human desire in real-time in order to get the goal achieved just right.

 Getting it just right requires a specific sequence or flow of steps.
 The Taoists call this flow as the Tao, while Hindus call it the dharma.

+## Putting it all together

+We this break down Existence into the following:

+- The Absolute (The One, Probability of Existence, without perception)
+- The Supreme or Existence (Actual Existence, with perception)
+  - experiencer
+    - perceiver or consciousness
+    - mind or the Supreme Entity
+      - living mind, nonliving mind
+      - metaphysical mind, physical mind
+  - experience
+    - ideas
+      - Dharma or True Nature
+      - physical and metaphysical things
+    - feelings
+      - Positive Force
+      - Negative Force
+      - morality